 - Compare store performance

-Intuitive sales, inventory, and employee reporting enables you to turn insights into action and run your business smarter.
+These intuitive sales, inventory and employee reports let you turn insights into action and help you run your business smarter.

 - Inventory management